MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-III-Federal-Motor-Carrier-Safety-Administration-Department-Transportation/subchapter-B-Federal-Motor-Carrier-Safety-Regulations/part-375-Transportation-Household-Goods-Interstate-Commerce-Consumer-Protection-Regulations/subpart-A-General-Requirements/section-375.103.md

 *Surface Transportation Board* means an independent agency of the United States that regulates household goods carrier tariffs, among other economic regulatory responsibilities.

 *Tariff* means an issuance (in whole or in part) containing rates, rules, regulations, classifications or other provisions related to a motor carrier's transportation services.
-The Surface Transportation Board requires a tariff contain specific items under § 1312.3(a) of this title.
+The Surface Transportation Board requires a tariff contain specific items under § 1310.3(a) of this title.
 These specific items include an accurate description of the services offered to the public and the specific applicable rates (or the basis for calculating the specific applicable rates) and service terms.
 A tariff must be arranged in a way that allows for the determination of the exact rate(s) and service terms applicable to any given shipment.

 *We, us,* and *our* means the Federal Motor Carrier Safety Administration (FMCSA).

 *You* and *your* means a household goods motor carrier engaged in the interstate transportation of household goods and its household goods agents.

 [68 FR 35091, June 11, 2003, as amended at 72 FR 36771, July 5, 2007; 77 FR 36934, June 20, 2012; 77 FR 59823, Oct.
 1, 2012; 87 FR 24446, Apr.
-26, 2022]
+26, 2022; 88 FR 80179, Nov.
+17, 2023]